 Limitations:

-- Single pricing tier may be expensive for startups
+- Single pricing tier may be expensive for very small operations

 - No free plan (trial only)